Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 ![The Academy properties](images/mlagents-NewTutAcademy.png)

-## Add a Brain
+## Add Brains

 The Brain object encapsulates the decision making process.
 An Agent sends its observations to its Brain and expects a decision in return.
-The Brain Type setting determines how the Brain makes decisions.
-Unlike the Academy and Agent classes, you don't make your own Brain subclasses.
+The type of the brain (Learning, Heuristic or player) determines how the Brain makes decisions.
 To create the Brain:

-1. Select the Brain GameObject created earlier to show its properties in the Inspector window.
-2. Click **Add Component**.
-3. Select the **Scripts/Brain** component to add it to the GameObject.
+1. Go to `Assets -> Create -> ML-Agents` and select the type of brain you want to create.
+In this tutorial, we will create a **Learning Brain** and a **Player Brain**.
+2. Name them `RollerBallBrain` and `RollerBallPlayer` respectively.

-We will come back to the Brain properties later, but leave the Brain Type as **Player** for now.
+We will come back to the Brain properties later, but leave the Model property of the `RollerBallBrain` as `None` for now.
+We will need to first train a model before we can add it to the **Learning Brain**.

 ![The Brain default properties](images/mlagents-NewTutBrain.png)